pombredanne/charms-1/README.markdown

 #charms

-collection of charms used by the team.
-Currently available charms:
+Collection of charms used by tsuru.

 Creating charms
 ---------------